ErHaWeb/sitepackage/README.md

 │   │           └── Example.html                  # Template File for example layout (configured in /Configuration/TsConfig/Page/Include/mod.tsconfig)
 │   └── Public                                    # Public resource files accessible by the browser (e.g. CSS, JavaScript, Images, etc.)
-│       ├── Css                                   # Any CSS files to be loaded by the sitepackage │       │   ├── main.css                          # Main Frontend CSS file (should be compiled from ../Scss/main.scss)
+│       ├── Css                                   # Any CSS files to be loaded by the sitepackage │       │   ├── color1.scss                       # Example CSS to provide colors for color scheme 1
+│       │   ├── color2.scss                       # Example CSS to provide colors for color scheme 2
+│       │   ├── main.css                          # Main Frontend CSS file (should be compiled from ../Scss/main.scss)
 │       │   └── rte.css                           # CSS used inside the Rich Text Editor (should be compiled from ../Scss/rte.scss)
 │       ├── Fonts                                 # Any Font files to be loaded by the sitepackage